lee2sman/archiving-artist-spaces/reading.md

 [Elevator Mondays](https://donedler.com/index.php?/elevator/elevator-book/) by Don Edler

+[55 Norfolk St.](https://timdevin.com/magicalspaces2.html) and other zines and projects by Tim Devin

 ## Code snippets

 [Scrape The Internet For Our Archives](https://github.com/babycastles/Scrape-The-Internet-For-Our-Archives) by Babycastles on GitHub ([mirror on Tildegit](https://tildegit.org/exquisitecorp/Scrape-The-Internet-For-Our-Archives))